The Diary of Anne Frank (1995 film): Production

 Nagaoka's film features new character designs by Katsuyuki Kubo and features a score composed by Michael Nyman, including two songs, "If" (which incorporates "Time Lapse" from A Zed & Two Noughts) and "Why," which have become concert works.
 The former also appeared in an altered form in the film, The Libertine.
 The singer is contralto Hilary Summers.
 "Candlefire" as well as piano-only versions of "If" and Why" appear on Nyman's 2005 release, The Piano Sings.

 Release

 The Nagaoka film was released with an English language adaptation, via a DVD release in French (as Le Journal d'Anne Frank) with English subtitles.
 A release in North America was set for 2015, but went unreleased for several years.
 The English version was finally released for free on the official YouTube channel on May 3, 2020.
+The English version is currently under Creative Commons Attribution License on YouTube.
 The French and English language versions replaced the Michael Nyman score with a new one by Carine H.D.
 Gutlerner.
 The international version was shortened to 87 minutes.